jmohler1970/BS-4-CF/README.md

 # Bootstrap for ColdFusion

-Simplifying both Bootstrap and ColdFusion
+Simplifying both Bootstrap 3.3.7 and And ColdFusion

+## Hold the presses!

+It is Sept 2018, and the world is a different place

+- ColdFusion is now ColdFusion 2018
+- Bootstrap 4.1x is out.
+4.2 will hopefully be out soon
+- Angular, React, and VueJS are coming on strong

+I look forward to having a revised approach!

-# Why is this interesting?
+## Why is this interesting?

 Bootstrap's code looks like tag soup.
 There are way too may </div> tags in Bootstrap.
 ColdFusion view code looks tag soup.
 There are way too may </cfif> tags in ColdFusion.